 Adam Woodyatt and Jake Wood are among a number of EastEnders stars running the 2019 London marathon to support the Dementia Revolution for Dame Barbara Windsor.

-In May 2018 Barbara’s husband Scott Mitchell announced that she was diagnosed with Alzheimer’s in 2014.
+In May 2018 Barbara’s husband Scott Mitchell announced that the beloved star was diagnosed with Alzheimer’s in 2014.

 Dame Babs’ husband Scott Mitchell will join the EastEnders running team – aka Barbara’s revolutionaries – which also includes Emma Barton, Natalie Cassidy, Kellie Shirley, Tanya Franks, Jamie Borthwick and Jane Slaughter.

 Dementia Revolution was created by Alzheimer’s Society and Alzheimer’s Research UK as Charity of the Year for the 2019 Virgin Money London Marathon.
 Babs, best known for her cheeky-parts in the big screen Carry On movies and later as Peggy Mitchell in EastEnders, previously called on people to ‘make a stand against dementia’ by running the marathon in a video released in October 2018.

 Now in a new video Scott shows Barbara footage of her EastEnders pals gearing up to take on the challenge.